pocomane/brewed-in-the-apocalypse/bita.md

 ```
 Bob: Bart want to go upstairs, I have to make a check?

-Scenarist: No, he is whelty, neither tired, he can not fail!
+Scenarist: No, he is healthy, neither tired, he can not fail!
 ```

 ```